 By Kate Abnett, Jake Spring and Elizabeth Piper

-GLASGOW – Two weeks of U.N.
-COP26 climate talks in Glasgow blew past a deadline on Friday as the conference president called on countries to make a final push to secure commitments that would rein in the rising temperatures that threaten the planet.
+GLASGOW -With hours remaining of the two-week U.N.
+COP26 climate talks in Glasgow, the conference president called on countries to make a final effort to secure commitments that would rein in the rising temperatures that threaten the planet.

-A draft of the final deal, released early on Friday, requires countries to set tougher climate pledges next year – in an attempt to bridge the gap between current targets and the much deeper cuts scientists say are needed this decade to avert catastrophic climate change.
+A draft of the final COP26 deal, released early on Friday, requires countries to set tougher climate pledges next year – in an attempt to bridge the gap between their current targets and the much deeper cuts https://www.reuters.com/business/cop/countries-wrangle-over-climate-pledges-how-enforceable-are-they-2021-11-12 scientists say are needed this decade to avert catastrophic climate change.

 “We have come a long way over the past two weeks and now we need that final injection of that ‘can-do’ spirit, which is present at this COP, so we get this shared endeavour over the line,” said Britain’s COP26 President Alok Sharma.

 The meeting’s https://www.reuters.com/business/cop overarching aim is to keep within reach the 2015 Paris Agreement’s aspirational target to cap global warming at 1.5 degrees https://www.reuters.com/business/cop/whats-difference-between-15c-2c-global-warming-2021-11-07 Celsius (2.7 Fahrenheit) above pre-industrial levels, the limit scientists say would avert its worst effects.

 Under current national pledges to cut emissions this decade, researchers say the world’s temperature would soar far beyond that limit, unleashing catastrophic sea level rises, droughts, storms and wildfires.